Sam Maggs

-Sam Maggs (born November 10, 1988) is a Canadian-American author of books, comics and video games, and is known especially for her work on The Fangirl's Guide to the Galaxy and Marvel Action: Captain Marvel.
+Sam Maggs (born November 10, 1988) is a Canadian-American author of books, comics and video games, and is known especially for her work on The Fangirl's Guide to the Galaxy, Marvel Action: Captain Marvel, and Rick and Morty: Ever After.

 Early life and education

 Maggs was born in London, Ontario, Canada.
 She credits her parents with her love of "geeky fandom", telling the Calgary Herald that "[My] parents were both really big nerds who saw Star Wars over 20 times in theatres."
 She received her formative education at the Lester B. Pearson School for the Arts and London Central Secondary School.

 She received her BA in English language and literature and film studies from the University of Western Ontario in 2010, where she studied Victorian literature and sensation fiction.
 In the fall of 2016, she appeared on the cover of the Alumni Gazette.

 Along with her BA, Maggs holds an MA in literatures of modernity from Ryerson University, completed in 2011.